12 Great Examples of How To Respond to Customer Complaints

 Sometimes, when you make a mistake, there’s no better way to make your customers feel better than genuinely apologizing.
 This is especially true if what your customers are complaining about is a marketing snafu that could be seen as cruel or disingenuous.
 That’s definitely the case with the marketing email that Adidas sent out after the Boston Marathon where it congratulated people on their survival.

-The company, owning up to their mistake, issued a public apology on Twitter, as well as in numerous statements to publications such as Time.
+The company, owning up to its mistake, issued a public apology on Twitter, as well as in numerous statements to publications such as Time.

 If you have the capacity to do so, a public acknowledgment and apology for your mistakes is a great way to cultivate goodwill with your customers.
 Especially if you go through the trouble of trying to respond to each individual tweet.